hyperledger/indy-hipe/text/0016-agent-test-suite-v1/README.md

 - Papers: Are there any published papers or great posts that discuss this?
 If you have some relevant papers to refer to, this can serve as a more detailed theoretical background.

-This section is intended to encourage you as an author to think about the lessons from other implementers, provide readers of your RFC with a fuller picture.
+This section is intended to encourage you as an author to think about the lessons from other implementers, provide readers of your HIPE with a fuller picture.
 If there is no prior art, that is fine - your ideas are interesting to us whether they are brand new or if it is an adaptation from other languages.

-Note that while precedent set by other ecosystems is some motivation, it does not on its own motivate an RFC.
+Note that while precedent set by other ecosystems is some motivation, it does not on its own motivate an HIPE.
 Please also take into consideration that Indy sometimes intentionally diverges from common identity features.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- What parts of the design do you expect to resolve through the RFC process before this gets merged?
+- What parts of the design do you expect to resolve through the HIPE process before this gets merged?
 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
-- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
+- What related issues do you consider out of scope for this HIPE that could be addressed in the future independently of the solution that comes out of this HIPE?